 Are your developers and designers using Microsoft Teams because they like the way it works seamlessly with Office 365 applications?

 Perhaps your call center employees stick with Cisco Webex Teams because they’re used to the Cisco UI on their desk phones?

 You may even have some

-Knowing which tools your workforce are using will help you to create a more comprehensive plan for messaging interoperability.
+Knowing which tools your workforce is using will help you to create a more comprehensive plan for messaging interoperability.